Currently, two typhoid vaccines of demonstrated safety and efficacy are available on the international market:

 - The injectable Vi capsular polysaccharide vaccine (ViCPS vaccine)

-protection, revaccination is recommended every 3 years.
+maintain protection, revaccination is recommended every 3 years.

 A combined typhoid/hepatitis A vaccine is also available in some countries.